praveenmunagapati/identityserver/docs/oauth2/oauth2.md

 The user-agent executes the provided script and passes the extracted access token to the application.

-Now the application is authorized!
+Now the application is authorized.
 It may use the token to access the user's account via the itsyou.online API, limited to the scope of access, until the token expires or is revoked.

 ## Client Credentials Flow
 The client credentials grant type provides an application linked to an organization to access its own account.
-Examples of when this might be useful include if an application wants to invite someone to an organization or access other organization data via the API.
+Examples of when this might be useful include if an application wants to invite someone to an organization or access other organization data using the API.

 ### Prerequisite: clientid and client secret